When A Buyer of A Business Gains Exclusivity

 - A Letter of Intent only is an agreement to have an agreement, and both parties may almost always back out with little or no recourse.

-- However, a signed purchase agreement will usually still have contingencies such as the buyer’s completion of the formal due diligence process to its own satisfaction or the buyer showing proof of funds or a lender’s commitment letter to the seller’s satisfaction.
+- A formal purchase agreement will usually still have contingencies such as the buyer’s completion of the formal due diligence process to its own satisfaction or the buyer showing proof of a lender’s commitment letter to the seller’s satisfaction.

 - These provisions (among others) in the purchase agreement may serve as escape valves for either party.